-- Regional groups of killer whales can be very different from one another in diet, appearance, dialect, and genetics.
-Experts use caution when generalizing about killer whales, knowing that the many regional stocks of killer whales that have not been as well studied may be quite different from the eastern North Pacific resident whales.
+- Ecotypes of killer whales can be very different from one another in diet, appearance, dialect, and genetics.
+Experts use caution when generalizing about killer whales, knowing that the different ecotypes of killer whales that have not been as well studied may be quite different from the eastern North Pacific resident whales.

 - A community is a group of killer whales that share a common range and associate with one another.

-- Pods from one community have not been observed traveling with those of another, even when their ranges overlap.
+- Pods from one community have rarely or never been observed traveling with those of another, even when their ranges overlap.